A Walk-Through of the Mediation Process

 Preparation for Successful Mediation

-There is a mediation submission which is a written document that each side presents to the mediator several days in advance.
+There is also a mediation submission, which is a written document that each side presents to the neutral mediator several days in advance.
 These documents provide the background and factual and legal bases that support each party’s claim or defense.
 It is important that the mediator receives effective submissions.

 What Happens on the First Day of Mediation

-Then, on some occasions, we may have the start of negotiations with everyone present, but in most cases, particularly where the parties “cannot stand to be with each other,” we will then proceed to the caucus.
-[This is a private meeting in a separate room] with the client, lawyer, and mediator.
+However, Griffin notes that in most cases, particularly where the parties “can’t stand to be with each other,” the parties proceed to the caucus, which is private meeting in a separate room with the client, lawyer, and mediator.

-Next is the second caucus, which is with the opposing party or parties in the case.
+Next is the second private caucus, which is with the opposing party or parties in the case.

 Confidentiality in the Mediation Process

-A mediation proceeding is confidential: If someone makes a certain statement or admission during the course of the mediation, it may not be used at any later date in any context.
+A mediation proceeding is confidential.
+If someone makes a certain statement or admission during the course of the mediation, it may not be used at any later date.

 For example, in a deposition, a lawyer could not ask a party, “Did you not make the admission during the mediation that your client went through the stop sign?”
-And the court is not advised of what occurred during the course of mediation.
+The court is not advised of what occurred during the course of mediation.

-The court may only be advised that mediation has occurred and the case is either settled or not settled.
+The mediator informs the court that mediation has occurred and the case is either settled or not settled.

-It is important that when a settlement is reached that it be reduced to writing to make it binding.
+It is important that any settlement agreement be put in writing to make it legally binding.

-A party may agree orally to the settlement, but after discussing it with a spouse or business partner the next day, he or she is faced with this comment: “You didn’t get a very good deal.”
+A party may agree orally to the settlement, but after discussing it with a spouse or business partner the next day, they hear this comment: “You didn’t get a very good deal.”
 Then there is a change of heart, and the oral acceptance of the settlement at the mediation has no binding effect.

 Next Rounds of Mediation

-Some cases do not settle at the first mediation and, often, it is necessary to bring the parties back to the mediation table.
+Some cases do not settle at the first mediation, in which case it’s necessary to bring the parties back to the mediation table.

 Mediators use many approaches to convince parties to settle:

-- The costs and risks of litigation or an unfavorable court ruling or jury verdict is a major factor.
+- The costs and risks of litigation, an unfavorable court ruling, or a jury verdict are major factors

 Find an Experienced Mediator for Your Legal Dispute

-Mediation, unlike traditional litigation and arbitration, puts decision-making power in the hands of the parties.
-Mediation allows you to get to your bottom line more quickly and efficiently and move on with your life.
+Mediation services put decision-making power in the hands of the parties.
+It allows you to get to your bottom line more quickly and efficiently and move on with your life.

-If you’re in a dispute that may need to be resolved legally, use the Super Lawyers directory to reach out to an experienced, reputable mediator in your area today.
+If you need to resolve disputes without going through litigation, use the Super Lawyers directory to reach out to an experienced, reputable mediator in your area today.

 What do I do next?